aherisystems-cloud/wgd-blog/content/posts/living-room-decor-ideas.md

 ### Mistake #4: Choosing Style Over Comfort

-**The Problem:** A beautiful sofa you hate sitting on isn't serving its purpose.
+**The Problem:** A beautiful sofa you bought yet hate sitting on isn't serving its purpose.

 **The Solution:**
 - Test furniture in person when possible